tsmean/tsfiddle/questions.md

 Let's leave it in the backend for now.
 If I've got more time at some point I can still try to make it work in the Frontend.
 It's not that much slower with the roundtrip anyways and the load won't be that big in the beginning.
 I think in max.
 6h I should be able to get it switched to the frontend if I decide to do so...

+## How should we version fiddles?
+How about each save generates a new id...?
+That way you don't need a login concept (just yet).

+### Intermediate decision
+Append only creating new entries seems alright for now...

+# Question History

+Answered questions are put here for documentation how the project developed.

 ## Storage
 We need a good concept how fiddles are stored.